Elbert Dubenion: Career

-In 1964, Dubenion had one of the most sensational seasons of any receiver in pro football history, scoring 10 touchdowns among his 42 receptions for 1,139 yards, while collecting 27.1 yards per reception; he also saw a steep drop in his use in the rushing game, carrying the ball only once for 20 yards.
-In nine seasons, he totalled 294 receptions for 5,294 yards and 35 TDs for a career average of 18.0 yards per reception, and rushed for 326 yards and three touchdowns on 46 carries, a career average of 7.1 yards per rush.
+In 1964, Dubenion had one of the most sensational seasons of any receiver in pro football history, scoring 10 touchdowns on 42 receptions for 1,139 yards, while collecting 27.1 yards per reception.
+His 42 receptions is the least amount for a 1,000-yard receiving season in pro football history and his 27.1 yards per catch is the most for a 1,000-yard season.

+In nine seasons, he totaled 294 receptions for 5,294 yards and 35 TDs for a career average of 18.0 yards per reception, and rushed for 326 yards and three touchdowns on 46 carries, a career average of 7.1 yards per rush.
 When Wray Carlton was released by the Bills on September 2, 1968, it made Dubenion the last player from the Bills' original roster in 1960 to still be with the club.

 Dubenion ranks seventh all-time in the AFL in receptions and reception yardage.
 He holds the record for the longest reception in AFL playoff history, a 93-yard touchdown reception from quarterback Daryle Lamonica against the Boston Patriots in the 1963 Eastern Division playoff.

 According to Sports Reference, a player must have at least 8 career playoff receptions to qualify for the all-time NFL leaderboard for career yards per reception in the playoffs.
 Dubenion has exactly 8 receptions for 250 yards in the playoffs for an average of 31.3 yards per reception, more than any other player in the history of the NFL; the closest player to him is Jim Doran, who averaged 27.4 yards per reception, 3.9 fewer than Dubenion.

-Dubenion was a 1993 inductee of the Greater Buffalo Sports Hall of Fame, and his number 44 is officially in "reduced circulation" on the Bills, meaning although it is not officially retired, the team usually does not allow players who are expected to make the team's regular season roster to wear it.
+Dubenion was a 1993 inductee of the Greater Buffalo Sports Hall of Fame, and his number 44 is officially in "reduced circulation" on the Bills, meaning, although it is not officially retired, the team usually does not allow players who are expected to make the team's regular season roster to wear it.
 (This has not always been successful; Joe Andreessen unexpectedly made the Bills roster wearing the number 44 and currently wears the number as of 2024.)